mjc-school/stage0-master-task/readme.md

 #### Task 3.
 Days in a month.

-Create a program that will consume a year and a month (validation is required) and will print amount of days in this month considering also if a year is leap or not.(prints amount of days or else "invalid date", negative years are not accepted)
+Implement the `printDays` method that takes a year and month, validates passed values and prints the number of days in this month  considering a leap year.

+If a year is negative or a month is not in a range 1 through 12 prints `invalid date`.

 ```java
 public class DaysInMonth {